Course Catalog » Course Listing for Implementation Science

 Instructor(s): M. Gadgil Prerequisite(s): Training or experience in public health, quality improvement, or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

-Restrictions: Enrollment is not permitted if the cross-listed course IMS 243 or EPI 243 have been taken and passed.
-Activities: Direct - Field Work, Online - Web-based course work, Student - Web-based course work
+Restrictions: Enrollment is not permitted if the cross-listed course IMPLMT SCI 243 or EPIDEMIOL 243 have been taken and passed.
+Activities: Student - Project, Student - Independent Study, Student - Field Work, Synchronous - Lab Skills, Asynchronous - Lecture

 Human-centered design is a discipline incorporating the human needs perspective to solve problems in public health and medicine.
 As an introduction to the practice, learners will follow a service design process applying methods focused on building empathy, translating needs into solution requirements, creative ideation, prototype development and testing, and planning for implementation.
 Broad implementation science principles and approaches will be overlaid to show intersection points.